tbaghfalaki/UHM/README.md

 This will seamlessly fetch and install the most up-to-date version of UHM for your use.

 ### Reference
 Ganjali, M., Baghfalaki, T. & Balakrishnan, N. (2024).
-A Unified Bayesian approach for Modeling Zero-Inflated count and continuous outcomes.
+A Unified Bayesian approach for Modeling Zero-Inflated count and continuous outcomes. *Submitted*.